jowangz/FindMyName/README.md

 FindMyName will check all avaiable prefix and suffix of your Instagram name.
 You will just need to provide a Instagram name and a number of characters your want to check for the affix or suffix.

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.

 ### Installation

-Name Checker requires [Node.js] to run.
-[Chrome] installed!!
+  - [Node.js] installation is required
+  - [Chrome] installation is required
-[ChromeDriver] is needed, choose the matching verison for your Chrome.
+  - [ChromeDriver] installation is required, the defualt Chrome Driver included in this repository is v.76, download the matching verison for your Chrome.

 ```sh
 $ cd findmyname